 The A629 Halifax to Huddersfield project includes:

-- creation and improvement of cycle routes to Halifax and Huddersfield, better linking to key trip attractors, such as Calderdale and Kirklees hospitals, Halifax, Huddersfield and Elland rail stations and town centres.
+- Creating and improving cycle routes to Halifax and Huddersfield, better linking to key trip attractors, such as Calderdale and Kirklees hospitals, Halifax, Huddersfield and Elland rail stations and town centres.

 - Off network green ways and on highway cycle infrastructure.

 - Creating a quality bus corridor with highway measures to improve bus journey times and journey quality.

 - Real time information along bus routes, with improved stop locations.

 - Bus infrastructure that can make it possible for bus operators to introduce an express service between Huddersfield and Halifax.

 - Active network management to improve all journey modes.

 - Reducing congestion at West Vale through capacity and junction signal improvements.